AchilleSalaun/starter-academic/content/publication/2020_algotel/index.md

 title: "DIG-DAG: stockage et recherche de motifs dans un flux d'événements"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Anne Bouillard
+- anne
-- Marc-Olivier Buob
+- marco
 - admin
-- Maxime Raynal
+- maxime

 # Author notes (optional)
 #author_notes: